 Blog

 Traditional Games – Lost Treasure is a twinning school project between Karlovac Primary School in Croatia and Marjala School in Finland.
 The aim of this project is to introduce new generations to the joy of playing forgotten games from the past.
+The project lasts one year from Jan 2025 until end of December 2025.

 In early childhood, play plays a crucial role in shaping attitudes, adapting to the environment, and developing social and communication skills.
 The main goal of this project is to benefit all students by enhancing their physical, psycho-motor, emotional, social, and mental well-being while spending time outdoors with their peers.
 Playing games fosters imagination, creativity, and movement coordination.
 No activity proposal excites children more than an invitation to play.